janklab/MlxShake/doc-src/README-index-common.md

 Contributions are appreciated!
 Right now I mostly need feature requests, bug reports, and especially example Live Script files that ExportMlx can be tested against.

-All contributions to ExportMlx must be dual-licensed under the BSD 3-Clause License and the special MathWorks-specific variant of the BSD 2-Clause License that ExportMlx is currently licensed under.
+All code contributions to ExportMlx must be dual-licensed under the BSD 3-Clause License and the special MathWorks-specific variant of the BSD 2-Clause License that ExportMlx is currently licensed under.
 This is so that ExportMlx can be easily relicensed to BSD 3-Clause in the future if its underlying `livescript2markdown` code is similarly relicensed.
 (Which would be nice, IMHO.)

 See the [CONTRIBUTING](https://github.com/janklab/ExportMlx/blob/master/.github/CONTRIBUTING.md) file for more info, including coding guidelines.